thenativeweb/wait-for-signals/README.md

 ## Quick Start

-First you need to add a reference to wait-for-signals to your application.
+First you need to add a reference to wait-for-signals to your application:

 ```javascript
 const { waitForSignals } = require('wait-for-signals');